AgileVentures/AgileVentures/ABOUT_US.md

 We have meetings and pair programming sessions every day with participants from all time zones and on all levels. **Be on a lookout in Slack and feel free to join to contribute, or just say hello and hear about what's going on :-)**

-## Community news
+# Community news

 ## New Community Courses

 Our mission is to make software development more accessible to whoever want to learn and work toward high and ambitios goals.
+Apart from another run of the highly appreciated WorkTheWeb Taining Program, we are proud to announce 2 new Community Courses that will help you level up as a developer.

+### Just Enough JavaScript To get Started In Web Development

+Yes, that is the longest course title ever, but the content of this cCommunity Course is focused on short and concise overview of JavaScript - obe of the cornerstones of the technologies that power the web.

+### E2E Testing With CypressIO - From Almost Zero To Hero(ish) Level

+Cypress is a cutting-edge framework that makes writing automated tests for front-end applications mostly frictionless.
+This course is a rapid introduction to Cypress.io, covering basic and intermediate techniques for writing end-to-end test cases.
+Throughout this course, you’ll learn how to write test cases that simulate different interactions between your end-users and your application.

+This course is for anyone who wants to learn how to work with Cypress and properly use this new tool to incorporate automated testing in their development flow.

-### Crowdsourced Learning with AgileVentures
+## Crowdsourced Learning with AgileVentures
 _June 15th 2022_

 **The Community Sourced Training Program Work The Web Returns Fall/Winter 2022**